-Is a public official or employee indemnified by their municipality against personal liability for all of their actions while an official or employee for a municipality?
+Must a municipality indemnify (compensate for losses) a public official or employee against personal liability for all of their actions while an official or employee for the municipality?

 No. State law only requires a municipality to pay any judgment for damages and costs entered against a municipal official or employee for acts performed within the scope of their employment.
 Under Wis.
-Stat. sec.
-895.46, municipal officials and employees will be indemnified by the municipality for negligent acts taken within the "scope of their employment."
-This provision has been construed to mean that the official or employee's action must have been taken, in some measure, to serve the municipal employer.
+Stat. § 895.46, municipal officials and employees will be indemnified by the municipality for negligent acts taken within the “scope of their employment.”
+This provision has been construed to mean that the official or employee’s action must have been taken, in some measure, to serve the municipal employer.
 Olson v.
-Connerly, 156 Wis.2d 488, 457 NW 2d.
-479 (1990).
+Connerly, 156 Wis.
+2d 488, 490, 457 N.W.2d 479 (1990).

 Once the determination is made that the official or employee was acting in the scope of employment, indemnification may apply even if the act taken is outside what the employer may have desired.
 Graham v.
 Sauk Prairie Police Comm., 915 F.2d.
-1085 (7th Cir.
+1085, 1095-96 (7th Cir.
 1990).
-Indemnification may also extend to cases where punitive damages are assessed.
-Kolar v.
-County of Sangamo, 756 F.2d.
-564 (7th Cir.
-1985).

 Section 895.35 governs expenses in actions against municipal officers.